Gonzaga-2024-CPEN-Projects/NIOSII_Project_CPEN_430/README.md

 # Digital-System-Design---Final-Project
-Repo for CPEN430 (Digital System Design) Final Project.
+Digital System Design Final Project.

+- An implementation of an embedded system on an Altera Cyclone IV FPGA using a NIOS II processor.